Italy presents sweeping tax cuts, plans to raise deficit goal

 He also promised that around 90 billion euros of debt arrears owed by the state to private sector suppliers would be fully paid off by the end of July.

-Renzi did not explain how he would pay the remaining 68 billion euros without adding to public debt, which is already the second biggest in the euro zone after Greece's at around 133 percent of gross domestic product.
+Renzi did not explain how he would pay the remaining 68 billion euros without adding to public debt, which is already the second biggest in the euro zone as a proportion of gross domestic product after Greece's.

-Economy Minister Padoan said the tax cuts should stimulate growth, jobs and therefore revenues, but also acknowledged they would push up the 2 trillion euro debt pile in the near term .
-He said he would hike the deficit target as little as possible.

-The impact on the economy and public finances would need to be monitored constantly and "wherever there is a change in position, we would have to obtain the approval of parliament and the European Commission," he said.

-The electoral reform, agreed with centre-right leader and former Prime Minister Silvio Berlusconi, has faced increasing criticism from within the PD, where party critics say Renzi made too many concessions to Berlusconi.

-The law sets higher minimum thresholds for entry to parliament to limit the number of smaller parties, and provides for a run-off round to decide the winner if no coalition or party reaches a minimum of 37 percent of the vote.
+Renzi, who heads a broad coalition, was speaking after the lower house of parliament approved a new electoral law on Wednesday aimed at ensuring more stable governments.

-(Additional reporting by Steve Scherer, Giuseppe Fonte, Giselda Vagnoni and Paolo Biondi, Roberto Landucci,; Editing by Ruth Pitchford)
+(Additional reporting by Steve Scherer, Giselda Vagnoni and Paolo Biondi; Editing by Ruth Pitchford)